pucheng-tan/WordFlow-wiki/Coding-Conventions.md

 Coding Convention
 Milestone 3
-# Style Guide
+# Style Guide and why we chose it
 //TODO: we using google style guide at link, and having it implemented using yapf? pylint?
-# Why we chose it
-//TODO
+- a few paragraphs explaining your choice
+- hyperlinks to official documentation / more information
 # High-level Guidelines
 //TODO
+- and some high level guidelines in your own words
 # Examples
+* some code examples showing your conventions / styles in action

 //TODO

 ## 2.2 Imports